alexli8/alexli8.github.io/_pages/about.md

   - /about.html
 ---

 &emsp;&ensp;  I am currently a master student in the [School of Software and Microelectronics](http://www.ss.pku.edu.cn/en/) at [Peking University](https://english.pku.edu.cn/) and my major is Computer Science.
-I  am interested in theoretical computer science and its interplay with combinatorics, algebra and analysis.
+My interests are algebraic topology, topology&geometry in machine learning and topological data analysis for biology and medchine.

 &emsp;&ensp; I received my B.S. degree in [School of Mathemathics](https://www.math.sdu.edu.cn/index.htm) from [Shandong University](https://www.en.sdu.edu.cn/), China.
 My undergraduate grade point was 4.56/5 which ranked 1/28, and I got one [national scholarship](https://alexli8.github.io/files/national%20scholarship.pdf) and two [first-class scholarships](https://alexli8.github.io/files/fitst%20scholarship.pdf) at Shandong University.
 I participated in many mathematical competitions and mathematical modeling contests, which help me cultivate a solid foundation of mathematics and highly motivation to solve challenging problems.

-&emsp;&ensp;  In addition, I am enthusiastic about research and have tenacity to face failure.
-Except mathematical modeling contest papar, I have no publication for now because of my professional master degree in Peking University which requires me to complete an one-year internship.

-&emsp;&ensp;  Recently, I am applying Ph.D and research intern in  theoretical computer science.
+&emsp;&ensp;  I am going to apply Ph.D position in algebraic topology and topological data analysis in 2023.
 Below are my detailed experiences and corresponding electronic materials.

 ## Education Background